serina-yam/profile/content/rarejob/2024/05/rarejob_no18.md

 We talked about My favorites.

-I tald the tutor about my favorite drink, the smoothie.
+I told the tutor about my favorite drink, the smoothie.
 I bought a smoothie at 7-Eleven today and drink it.
 Actually, it was my first time trying it, and I found it delicious,
 so it's become my favorite.